MicrosoftDocs/PowerShell-Docs/dsc/troubleshooting.md

 This will display the same results as the `Get-WinEvent` cmdlet, such as in the output below:
   TODO: What output?

-Ideally, you would first use `Get-xDscOperations` to list out the last few DSC configuration runs on your machines.
-Following this, you can examine any single operation (using its sequenceID or JobID) with `Trace-xDscOperation` to discover what it did behind the scenes.
+Ideally, you would first use `Get-xDscOperation` to list out the last few DSC configuration runs on your machines.
+Following this, you can examine any single operation (using its SequenceID or JobID) with `Trace-xDscOperation` to discover what it did behind the scenes.

 ## My resources won’t update: How to reset the cache

 The DSC engine caches resources implemented as a PowerShell module for efficiency purposes.
 However, this can cause problems when you are authoring a resource and testing it simultaneously because DSC will load the cached version until the process is restarted.
 The only way to make DSC load the newer version is to explicitly kill the process hosting the DSC engine.

-Similarly, when you run `Start-DSCConfiguration`, after adding and modifying a custom resource, the modification may not execute unless, or until, the computer is rebooted.
+Similarly, when you run `Start-DscConfiguration`, after adding and modifying a custom resource, the modification may not execute unless, or until, the computer is rebooted.
 This is because DSC runs in the WMI Provider Host Process (WmiPrvSE), and usually, there are many instances of WmiPrvSE running at once.
 When you reboot, the host process is restarted and the cache is cleared.

 To successfully recycle the configuration and clear the cache without rebooting, you must stop and then restart the host process.
 This can be done on a per instance basis, whereby you identify the process, stop it, and restart it.
 Or, you can use `DebugMode`, as demonstrated below, to reload the PowerShell DSC resource.